 #4 Accurately tracking work time and complying with the state's wage and hour laws.

-Tracking time worked of employees who aren't onsite has long been a challenge.
+Tracking hours of employees who aren't onsite has long been a challenge.
 Mobile time tracking devices are helping to fill this gap.
 However, the time and attendance solution that uses that data and feeds it to payroll needs to be configured with the right legal rules for the right jurisdictions.
 Not every state defines exempt employees the same way, so an employee may be classified differently in different jurisdictions.
 Overtime and scheduling requirements may differ, regardless of whether exempt employee criteria are the same.

 A different future for multi-state payroll compliance?